UdashFramework/udash-core/guide/guide/.js/src/main/assets/pages/intro.md

 ### What's inside?

-**Warning: we're in the process of updating the guide for Udash 0.8.
-Please refer to the template code for now.**

 The generator creates a simple chat application, which showcases the most important features of the Udash framework.
 It uses properties, Bootstrap components, RPC with notifications from the server, translations and more.